yadamit/yadamit/content/post/science_vs_religion/index.md

 See, people have been following religion for so much time because it worked for them.
 When they did some witchcraft, it worked.
 When they did a "havan", it worked (mostly).
 Notion of GOD worked!
 Notion of Hell and Heaven worked.
 People were afraid to do the wrong things because of such notions.
 So it worked.

-The only problem with religion, according to me, is that its justifications are not easily observable by our five senses.
-Like, if GOD is there, why he is not visible.
+The main issue with religion, according to me, is that its justifications are not easily observable by our five senses.
+Like, if GOD exists, why is he not visible?

 There are still many things which science hasn't explained yet.
 But religion does — for example, rebirth, life after death, consciousness etc.
-So there is no way that science is better than religion.
+So there is no way that science is any better than religion.

 If you have a different view on this, kindly drop me an [email](mailto:yamit@iitk.ac.in).
 I would be happy to see it through your perspective.